Physical unknowables: Quantum unknowables

-Born did not address these questions, nor did he specify the formal notion of ``indeterminism'' he was relating to.
-So far, no mathematical characterization of quantum randomness has been proved~\cite{2008-cal-svo}.
-In the absence of any indication to the contrary, it is mostly implicitly assumed that quantum randomness is of the strongest possible kind; which amounts to postulating that the symbolic sequences associated with measurement outcomes are uncomputable~\cite{2008-cal-svo}, or even algorithmically incompressible.
+Born did not address these questions, nor did he specify the formal notion of indeterminism to which he was relating.
+So far, no mathematical characterization of quantum randomness has been proved \citep{2008-cal-svo}.
+In the absence of any indication to the contrary, it is mostly implicitly assumed that quantum randomness is of the strongest possible kind, which amounts to postulating that the symbolic sequences associated with measurement outcomes are uncomputable or even algorithmically incompressible.

 Indeed, the quantum formalism does not predict the outcome of single events when there is a mismatch between the context in which a state was prepared, and the context in which it is measured.
-Here, the term ``context''~\cite{svozil-2006-omni,svozil-2008-ql} denotes a maximal collection of co-measurable observables, or, more technically, the maximal operator from which all commuting operators can be functionally derived \cite[\S 84]{halmos-vs}.
-Ideally, a quantized system can be prepared to yield exactly one answer in exactly one context~\cite{zeil-99,DonSvo01,svozil-2002-statepart-prl}.
-Other outcomes associated with other contexts occur indeterministically~\cite{2008-cal-svo}.
+Here, the term {\em context} \citep{svozil-2006-omni,svozil-2008-ql} denotes a maximal collection of comeasurable observables, or, more technically, the maximal operator from which all commuting operators can be functionally derived \cite[sect.~84]{halmos-vs}.
+Ideally, a quantized system can be prepared to yield exactly one answer in exactly one context \citep{zeil-99,DonSvo01,svozil-2002-statepart-prl}.
+Other outcomes associated with other contexts occur indeterministically \citep{2008-cal-svo}.

 Furthermore, the quantum formalism is incapable of predicting deterministically the radioactive decay of individual particles.
-Attempts to find causal laws ``dried out''~\cite{Kragh-1997AHESradioact,Kragh-2009_RePoss5} at the time of Born's suggestion of the indeterministic interpretation of individual measurement outcomes, and nobody has come up with a satisfactory answer since then.
+Attempts to find causal laws lost steam \citep{Kragh-1997AHESradioact,Kragh-2009_RePoss5} at the time of Born's suggestion of the indeterministic interpretation of individual measurement outcomes, and nobody has come up with a operationally satisfactory deterministic prediction since then.

-In the absence of other explanations, it might thus be consistent with the present prevalent opinion among physicists that these single events occur without any causation and thus at random.
-Such random ``quantum coin tosses''~\cite{svozil-qct,rarity-94,zeilinger:qct,stefanov-2000,0256-307X-21-10-027,wang:056107,fiorentino:032334,svozil-2009-howto} have been used for various purposes, among them delayed choice experiments \cite{wjswz-98,zeilinger:qct}.
+In the absence of other explanations, it is not too unreasonable to pragmatically presume that these single events occur without any causation and thus at random.
+Presently, this appears to be the prevalent opinion among physicists.
+Such random quantum coin tosses \citep{svozil-qct,rarity-94,zeilinger:qct,stefanov-2000,0256-307X-21-10-027,wang:056107,fiorentino:032334,svozil-2009-howto,10.1038/nature09008} have been used for various purposes, such as delayed choice experiments \citep{wjswz-98,zeilinger:qct}.